redwoodjs/redwood/docs/docs/how-to/using-gitpod.md

 ![Port 8911 GraphQL Playground](https://github.com/redwoodjs/starter/raw/main/images/gitpod-graphql.png)

-## How to Use Gitpod
+## How to Use GitPod

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5pNHaqJWKL4?si=OmkQvmPL_Cc3djLg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-If you have an existing project, you can still use Gitpod.
+If you have an existing project, you can still use GitPod:

 1. Take any repository within GitHub and append `gitpod.io/#` to the URL.
-This will quickly launch a Gitpod workspace.
+This will quickly launch a GitPod workspace.
 2. Within the Terminal, run `yarn install` to install all the dependencies